Over 30 Years of Product Innovation and Industry Leadership

 LuxeVision™ provides a robust suite of digital video, audio, and control technologies combined to create a full-featured and high-quality interactive television experience.
 Expanding on standard Internet protocol based systems widely known as Internet Protocol Television (IPTV), LuxeVision integrates encoding, scheduled playback, transcoding, delivery, and decoding functions in an end-to-end solution.
 LuxeVision delivers live television, time shifting, and video-on-demand (VOD) services using standardized processes over multiple transport technologies, including DSL/PON, cable, and/or Ethernet.

-Browse through the timeline above to get a few highlights from over 30 years of LEIGHTRONIX history.
+Browse through the timeline above to get a few highlights from LEIGHTRONIX's 35 year history.